tlevine/arabic-tweets/readme.md

 We don't configure our own computers at all.

 We use [Amazon RDS](http://aws.amazon.com/rds/) for the database.
 I'd go with the High-Memory Extra Large DB instance.
-They have some [directions](http://aws.amazon.com/articles/1663) on using it for MySQL with persistent storage on EBS.

 We use someone else's EC2 iPython Notebook configuration.
 Here are possibilities.